CtrlK

 Specificity

-Lists multiple specific concrete actions: 'sentiment analysis, entity recognition, key phrases, language detection, PII, and healthcare NLP' - these are distinct, concrete capabilities.
+Lists multiple specific concrete actions: sentiment analysis, entity recognition, key phrases, language detection, PII detection, and healthcare NLP.
+These are clearly defined capabilities.

 3 / 3